 The Turks and Caicos islands are located in Eastern Standard Time, and are around nine hours flying time from London, and are a totally different world from many other Caribbean Islands.

 It is worth hiring a car if you are going to Providenciales, and also make sure you get an up to date map.
 You can pick a map up at the Tourist Information Stand just to the left of the baggage arrivals.
-A car, even a small one will enable you to get to many of the beaches and restaurants on the island, and be in control of when you want to go, and when you want to leave.
+A car will enable you to get to many of the beaches and restaurants on the island and be in control of when you want to go, and when you want to leave.

-The water is deeper at Smithís Reef and it is quite a lot harder to get to.
-Drive towards Turtle Cove and follw the road the Yacht Club Resort and Sharkbite Restaurant[Well worth a visit].
+The water is deeper at Smith’s Reef and it is quite a lot harder to get to.
+Drive towards Turtle Cove and follow the road the Yacht Club Resort and Sharkbite Restaurant[Well worth a visit].
 Go left at the T junction and after parking, walk away from the marina until you see the rock cairn.
-Swim out to the second and larger reef, and watch out for boats, which perhaps spoils Smithís Reef..
+Swim out to the second and larger reef, and watch out for boats, which perhaps spoils Smith’s Reef.

-Take the car to the southwest point of Providenciales Island..
-Here you will find a very isolated and empty but beautiful beach.
+Take the time to explore the southwest point of Providenciales Island.
+Here you will find a very remote beautiful beach.
 It takes a little finding, just head towards the Blue Hills, and stay on the main road going past Da Conch Shack, then pass a school on the right until you reach a major road to the left.
-By this time you will be praising the new map you bought at the airport!!
 Stay on that new road until the end, and there you will see three tracks.
-With a decent car you can take the left hand one, and this leads to the beach.
 If you walk along the beach around the corner until you get to a cave to explore and you will pass a rock absolutely covered with pelicans.

 There are many things to see and do on Providenciales Island so it is time to pack your suitcase and go!